sjanhunen/dokimazo/papers/in-his-name-obedience.md

 > Mat 7:23 KJV - And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.

 Question: How much of what we do in His name is merely building sand castles that will not last?

+> Eph 5:1 ESV - Therefore be imitators of God, as beloved children.

+> Eph 5:6 ESV - Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.

+> Eph 5:17 ESV - Therefore do not be foolish, but understand what the will of the Lord is.